 I recently completed a piece of mindfulness homework that had an unexpected effect on me.

-It seems the people who run the blog at Mind thought it was pretty special too.
-They asked me nicely to remove the swear-words, and then… they published it.
+Seems the people who run the blog at Mind thought it was pretty special too.
+They asked me nicely to remove the swear-words, and then… THEY PUBLISHED IT!

 Dear borderline me,